Action #3248

 Finally, I was also considering of renaming the class GSkyRegionRect to GSkyRegionRectangle which is more explicit, and more compatible with the other region classes GSkyRegionCircle and GSkyRegionMap that fully spell out their type.

-#8 Updated by Specovius Andreas over 3 years ago
+#8 Updated by Specovius Andreas almost 4 years ago

 I personally would prefer to keep names short but I definitely see the point of being compliant with the Gammalib naming scheme.